 This toolkit provides the knowledge, resources, and strategies you need to become a powerful advocate for clean air and climate action.
 Through education, you'll empower patients, colleagues, policymakers, and the public to understand the health impacts of air pollution.

 Use this toolkit to:

-Communicate health impacts effectively.
+) Communicate ✓ health impacts effectively.

-Raise public awareness about the health emergency posed by air pollution.

-Inspire community action for cleaner air.
+A Raise public awareness about the health emergency posed by air pollution.
+0 for cleaner air.

-to influence stricter air quality regulations.
+Engage in policy advocacy to influence stricter air quality regulations.